-Our friend and mentor, Dr David Kennedy, has shared with us that his years of experience in the trenches suggested that greater than 90% of adults over 30 have some form of active gum infection.
+Our friend and mentor, Dr. David Kennedy, has shared with us that his years of experience have suggested that greater than 90% of adults over 30 have some form of active gum infection.
 And a dismal 65% of 15 year olds already have gingivitis (early sign of gum disease as shown by bleeding gums).

-So, whichever statistics you want to believe, we’re all faced with the bad bugs implicated with gum disease at some point in our lives.
+So, whichever statistics you want to believe, we’re all faced with the thug bugs implicated with gum disease at some point in our lives.

 Gums Bleed Because of Active Infection…